-- Make a Easter advent type wreath.
+- Make an Easter advent-type wreath.
 Each day you open an egg and take out a fun surprise.

-- Use a smaller wreath for children and you will only need one pack of eggs (this is an easy DIY dollar store wreath).
+- Use a smaller wreath for children; you will only need one pack of eggs (this is an easy DIY dollar-store wreath).